SAP-samples/teched2024-DA181/exercises/ex3/README.md

 <br>![](/exercises/ex3/images/storyboardservice.png)

-2. Add a new projection by clicking on new entity
+2. Add a new entity which opens a new projection to your service.

 <br>![](/exercises/ex3/images/addprojection.png)

 3. Select API_BUSINESS_PARTNER_A_BusinessPartner and uncheck <all properties> and choose the columns of your choice.
-In this example, we will choose BusinessPartner, FirstName, LastName.
+In this example, we will choose
+1.BusinessPartner
+2.FirstName
+3.LastName

 <br>![](/exercises/ex3/images/selectcolumns.png)